MicrosoftDocs/power-automate-docs/flow-docs/us-govt.md

 Microsoft Flow US Government has features designed to support customers' CJIS Policy requirements for law enforcement agencies.
 Please visit the Microsoft Flow US Government products page in the Trust Center for more detailed information related to certifications and accreditations.

-## Flow US Government and other Microsoft services
+## Microsoft Flow US Government and other Microsoft services

 Microsoft Flow US Government includes several features that allow users to connect to, and integrate with, other Microsoft enterprise service offerings such as Office 365 US Government, Dynamics 365 US Government, and PowerApps US Government.